ksator/VXLAN-EVPN/TRAINING/day-3/lab_guides/Inter_AS_option_A_lab.md

 leaf1#sh ip route vrf tenant-blue 200.2.0.0/24 bgp leaf1#sh ip route vrf tenant-blue 0.0.0.0
 ```
+leaf 1 is learning BGP routes (IPv4) from host 1.
 ```
 leaf1#sh ip bgp vrf tenant-blue leaf1#sh ip bgp 200.1.0.0/24 vrf tenant-blue
 ```
+leaf 1 generated and advertised equivalent EVPN RT5
 ```
 leaf1#sh bgp evpn route-type ip-prefix 200.1.0.0/24
 leaf1#sh bgp neighbors 123.1.1.1 evpn advertised-routes route-type ip-prefix 200.2.0.0/24
 ```
+so the other leaves of the fabric have routes to the external router host 1 (using VXLAN encapsulation to VTEP leaf 1 and leaf 2).

 ### Run the following commands on leaf3 or leaf4